-This said, after the Thai State was created, a cultural policy called "Thaification," or "Thaiization" was enacted.
-This involved twelve culture mandates (i.e., state decrees) - rathniyom; literally means "state fashion" or "state customs' - issued by the new government and promoted between 1939 and 1942.
-This initiative was aimed toward creating a uniform and 'civilized' Thai culture at the time when the country was allied with Western Axis powers via entering World War II.
-'Thaification' remains in effect today.
+This new geopolitical State territory required a national identity.
+The cultural policy called "Thaification," also known as "Thai-ization," was enacted.
+This involved twelve culture mandates (i.e., State decrees) - rathniyom, which means "state fashion" or "state customs' - that were issued by the new "Thai" government. ...
+Notably, and perhaps peculiarly, this was during an era when Thailand was allied with western "Axis Powers" who were just entering World War II.